kuadmu/2018EMNLP/README.md

-This is a data sample for 'Neural Related Work Summarization with a Joint Context-driven Attention Mechanism'.
+This is the data sample for 'Neural Related Work Summarization with a Joint Context-driven Attention Mechanism'.

 Each subfolder relates to a specific research paper with the copyright removed, and contains two files named 'gold' and 'candidate' respectively, where the former stores the ground truth 'Related Work', and the latter involves the candidate sentences from 'References'.